 B i o g r a p h y

-Walter Aldrich, baritone, is currently earning a Master's Degree in Voice and Opera at the Bienen School of Music at Northwestern University.
-A native of Sacramento, California, he received his BM in Vocal Performance, Magna Cum Laude, from the Sacramento State School of Music, and an AA in Music with Honors from Sierra Community College in Rocklin, California.
-In addition to his collegiate studies, Mr. Aldrich is also an alumnus of the Aspen Music Festival and School, the Tanglewood Music Center, and the Lingua e Canto summer opera institute in Italy.
+Walter Aldrich is a Baritone based out of Chicago, IL.
+Originally, from Sacramento, California, he received his BM in Music, Magna Cum Laude, from the Sacramento State School of Music, and an MM in Music from Northwestern University in Evanston, IL.
+In addition to his academic achievements, Mr. Aldrich is also an alumnus of the Aspen Music Festival and School, the Tanglewood Music Center, and the Lingua e Canto summer opera institute in Italy.

 While studying in Sacramento, Mr. Aldrich won 1st place in the NATS Cal-West Regional Competition and was named a recipient of the Music in the Mountains Lucy Becker Memorial Scholarship.
 In 2016, he was awarded second place in the Festival of New American Music’s performance competition; and in 2017 was awarded 1st place and Audience Favorite in the Robert S. Dinsmore Opera Scholarship Competition.